 Which segment/s in IT/BPO contribute the most to your revenues?
 What trends/ developments are you seeing in this area from an industry perspective?
 How you describe your company’s differentiating value proposition in these areas?

 First Line Software focuses on implementing software solutions for enterprises, as well as providing software R&D and product development services for technology vendors.
-Application development and integration drives the bulk of our revenues.
+Application development and integration drive the bulk of our revenues.

-When it comes to working with the most popular cloud business applications and platforms, we have a very strong team of experts capable on delivering enterprise-grade projects of highest complexity.
-We are also convinced that there will always be a need for vendor-agnostic, independent and experienced technologists to help companies make the best decisions in deciding between COTS on-premise, cloud-based, hybrid, or custom solutions, and implementing that strategy with the highest quality.
+When it comes to working with the most popular cloud business applications and platforms, we have a very strong team of experts capable of delivering enterprise-grade projects of the highest complexity.
+We are also convinced that there will always be a need for vendor-agnostic, independent, and experienced technologists to help companies make the best decisions in deciding between COTS on-premise, cloud-based, hybrid, or custom solutions, and implementing that strategy with the highest quality.

 What are the top three initiatives for your company in 2014?